 It’s Not a Problem for a Later Date

 If you’re a relatively young dude, I know what you’re thinking: Heart disease is for grandpas, the congenitally afflicted, and my old man.
 I’m young, thin, and I’m definitely going to live forever.
 It’s not an uncommon thought.
 Even I have said those words verbatim immediately before placing my lips on a beer bong, shirtless, and in public.
-Yikes.

 But taking control of your heart health now, while you’re still young, is the most financially savvy move you can make.
-The latest statistics indicate that heart disease costs more than $18,000 per year per person, heart attacks can set you back over $50,000, and the cost of both is only going to continue to rise.
+The latest statistics indicate that heart disease costs more than $18,000 per year per person, a heart attack can set you back over $50,000, and the cost of both is only going to continue to rise.

 |Demographic Age (Men)||Prevalence of Heart Disease (Percentage)|